lionkor/String/README.md

 # String<sub>v2.0</sub>

-Full rewrite branch of this simple modern String class / library.
+Full rewrite of this simple modern String class / library.
 Incompatible with v1.0 which can be found [here](https://github.com/lionkor/legacy-1.0).

+**The v2.0 is not fully done yet**

 ## Major features